DikshaDeswal/Engagae-22_Project/README.md

 # Car Suggest and Price Predict Web Application
 - Namaste, Everyone!
 - I created this ML based car suggest and price predict application for MS ENGAGAE program 2022.
 The website is fully functional and useable in real life.
 This is easy to use.
-I used agile methodology for this project as mentioned as pasrt of this program.
+I used agile methodology for this project as mentioned as part of this program.
 I divided my whole task into four weeks.
 I started completing my tasks as sprint wise that helped in smooth learning and building the product.

 ## Features